bkimminich/it-security-lecture/slides/4_authentication_flaws.md

 # Exercise

-1. Log in as admin exploiting its insufficient _Password Strength_ (:star::star:)
+1. (:mortar_board:) Log in as admin exploiting its insufficient _Password Strength_
+   (:star::star:)
 2. _Reset Jim's Password_ by answering his secret question
    (:star::star::star:)
+2. Find out the name of _Bjoern's Favorite Pet_ and use it to reset his password (:star::star::star:)
 3. _Login Bjoern_ using his Gmail account (:star::star::star::star:)